FuriKuri/docker-best-practices/README.md

 ## Docker container
+### Containers should be disposable/ephemeral
+The creatation and startup time of a container should be as small as possible.
+In addition a container should shut down gracefully when the container receive a SIGTERM.
+This makes it easier to scale up or down.
+It also makes it easier to remove unhealthy containers and spwan new ones.

+For more detailed information see [The Tweleve-Factor App](https://12factor.net/disposability) and [Best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#containers-should-be-ephemeral).

 ### One Container - One Responsibility - One process
 If a container only has one responsibility, which should in almost all cases one process, it makes it much eaiser to scale horizontally or reuse the container in general.